A resistance test shows whether HIV is resistant to your current meds. The test doesn’t always tell you about previous drugs.

 Phenotype tests (‘fold’ changes)

-Phenotype tests are only recommended in the UK guidelines when genotype results alone do not provide a clear result.
+Phenotype tests are only used when genotype results do not give a clear result.

-Phenotype resistance tests are 3-4 times more expensive than genotype tests.
-They take longer to get results (usually 2–4 weeks) because the tests cannot be run in your own clinic and it takes time for the virus to grow.
+Phenotype tests are more expensive.
+They take longer to get results (usually 2–4 weeks).
+This is because it takes time for the virus to grow.

 Virtual phenotype tests